arthurboss/arthurboss/README.md

 Currently I am beta testing Windows 11, Edge chromium on MacOS (since the first release), beta versions of Firefox, Safari..., also cool gaming solutions like nVidia's Geforce Now and anything I find the time and willingness to test software-wise.

-Additionally I spend a good amount of time in life benchmarking hardware by assembling different PC/laptop configurations or putting up crazy combinations per times.
-I got to benchmark the first ever unnoficial e-GPU in the market (exp GDC) in multiple laptops configs, from low to top, which btw, for the low-config ones I manually upgraded their CPUs and tried different cooling solutions.
+Additionally, I spend a good amount of time in life benchmarking hardware by assembling different PC/laptop configurations or putting up crazy combinations per times.
+GPUs, CPUs, RAM modules, hard disks, anything PCI-E, cables...everything can be benchmarked.
+Software used were uncountable, but I am a fan of Unigine Heaven or testing all sort of games for that.
+Back in time, I got to test the first ever unnoficial e-GPU in the market (exp GDC) in multiple laptops configs, from low to top, which btw, for the low-config ones I manually upgraded their CPUs and tried different cooling solutions.
 Recently I have added the "dangerous" liquid metal to help on my laptops thermals.
 I also own a small collection of laptop CPUs and RAM modules.

-Summing up, I spend lots of time and money trying many different things technology offers, not limited to the ones mentioned above.
+I spend lots of time and money trying many different things technology offers, not limited to the ones mentioned above.
 I see it as the best investment for learning.

+I also am fond of photography, playing guitar, going for unusual distances walks, bike downhill, car drifting, etc...

 ## Experiences and Interests